openfaas/faas/CONTRIBUTING.md

 OpenFaaS is an independent open-source project which was created by the Project Lead Alex Ellis in 2016.
 OpenFaaS is now being built by Alex, a number of volunteer teams, and a wider community of open-source developers.

 OpenFaaS Ltd (company no. 11076587) sponsors the development and maintenance of OpenFaaS.
 OpenFaaS Ltd provides professional services, consultation and support.
+Email: [sales@openfaas.com](mailto:sales@openfaas.com) to make a query.

 OpenFaaS &reg; is a registered trademark in England and Wales.